 I only care about business class on the overnight flight.
 Coming back to the US, if we leave Europe early in the morning, all flights are when the kids would be awake (on European time) anyway, so a nicer seat isn’t necessarily worth paying more for.
 Basically, in six total flights, I’m only willing to pay for business class on the flight where a flatbed means that the kids can get a full night’s sleep, or close to it.

-I’ve also converted most of our DVD movies to mp4 format and loaded them onto the iPods, and downloaded shows that the kids like.
 When traveling with my 6-year-old to Easter Island and Iguazu Falls, we had roughly 40 hours on planes.
 He entertained himself the entire time with Minecraft, Stack the States (learning US geography), Stack the Countries (learning world geography), Presidents vs. Aliens (learning US presidents) and Mathmateer (learning multiplication and division), as well as downloaded episodes of Chopped and Mythbusters.
 Everything was fun and more or less educational, and he never once complained of being bored.

 But that’s just us.
 What works well for you when flying with kids?